 Speaker: 40mm (diameter)

 This unit will directly plug into the USB port of your computer.
 A USB cable is NOT required.
-However if you do want to plug the unit into a extension USB cable first, you can order our A-male to A-female USB extension cable product number:
+However, if you do want to plug the unit into an extension USB cable first, you can order our A-male to A-female USB extension cable product number:

 NOTE: When using the software for the USB5M, be sure to select "DAC for Ext.AMP" under the Voice Output tab before you program the board.
 Failing to do so, will make the sound distorted during playback on the module.

-In Windows 7 the PM66/PM66Q software must be run as administrator by right clicking on the PM66 icon ad then click to "Run as administrator"
+In Windows 7 the PM66/PM66Q software must be run as administrator by right-clicking on the PM66 icon and then click to "Run as administrator"

 - Common Questions and Answers